Mayor Blackwell

 • 2024 Cleveland Kindland Leadership Award

-• Cuyahoga Community College Women In Transition Program (WIT) Outstanding Leadership Award
+• Outstanding Leadership Award, Cuyahoga Community College Women In Transition Program

 • Maple Heights City Schools Pathfinder Award

-• Northeast Ohio Young Black Democrats (NEOYBD) Woman of Vision Award
+• Woman of Vision Award, Northeast Ohio Young Black Democrats

-• The Ohio Chapter of the American Planning Association (APA Ohio) Norman Krumholz Equity Award
+• Norman Krumholz Equity Award, The Ohio Chapter of the American Planning Association

-• Ursuline College’s Sister Diana Stano Leadership Award
+• Sister Diana Stano Leadership Award, Ursuline College

 • Villa Angela – St. Joseph High School Hall of Fame